ich777/mos-dvb-drivers/README.md

-This repository contains the **MOS plugin implementation**, optional helper functions, and configuration files (such as `settings.json`) required to integrate DVB drivers management into MOS.
+This repository contains the **MOS plugin implementation**, optional helper functions, and configuration files (such as `settings.json`) required to integrate DVB driver management into MOS.

-The plugin enables MOS to download and install DVB drivers on demand directly on the system
+The plugin enables MOS to download and install DVB drivers on demand directly onto the system.

+Currently available driver packages include:

+- **LibreELEC**
+- **Digital Devices**

 No driver binaries are included in this repository.

+---

+## Build & Automation

+This repository includes a **GitHub Actions workflow** used to build and package the plugin for MOS.

+The build process is fully automated and produces artifacts that can be consumed by the MOS Hub or MOS release tooling.

 ---